 The ALASKA Steganalysis Challenge: A First Step Towards Steganalysis "into the wild", Published in the 7th ACM IH&MMSec conference.

-- Submission can be made only throughout the Kaggle Competitions website.
+- Official submission, counting for the final ranking, was only possible throughout the Kaggle Competitions website.

 Those winners will be asked to provide the source code of their detectors to get their price.

-We strongly encourage the five top-scoring teams to propose a paper to WIFS 2020 ; a $3000 travel grant will be offered for accepted papers.
+We strongly encourage the top-scoring teams to propose a paper to WIFS 2020 ; a $3000 travel grant will be offered by the IEEE for accepted papers.

 Those accounts will only be used for statistical purposes and communications will be made only regarding the ALASKA challenge.